CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/bloodmagic/tartaricforge.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy double`.
 Sets how much Demonic Will is drained from the Tartaric Gem when the craft is completed.
 Requires greater than or equal to 0.
+(Default `0.0d`).

         ```groovy
         drain(int)
         soulDrain(double)
         ```

     - `#!groovy double`.
 Sets how much Demonic Will is required in the Tartaric Gem to start the craft.
 Requires greater than or equal to 0.
+(Default `0.0d`).

         ```groovy
         minimumSouls(double)